-Awareness campaigns for B2B and internal communications: how to plan, design and deliver
+Awareness campaigns for B2B and internal communications

 An awareness campaign is a focused effort to educate and inform a specific audience about an issue, idea, service, or behaviour.
 The idea is to make people aware of something, whether it’s a social issue, a brand, or a message.